What? Shara Raizel has written a non-Digimon fan fic? :O Good Gracious! XD

-"It must have been hard on you to lose her to someone you obviously hated," Edward continued, ignoring the glare.
+"It must have been hard for you to lose her to someone you obviously hated," Edward continued, ignoring the glare he was receiving.

-"Shut your mouth," Snape said slowly, but menacingly.
+"Shut.
+Your.
+Mouth," Snape said menacingly.
 "You have no idea what you're talking about."

 "True," he admitted, "but that doesn't make it anything less than fact now does it?"